Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * **Internal**
 	* Safe - for important documents
 	* Locked cabinets
-	* Faraday cages - block eletromagnetic fields to protect sensitive eletronic equipment
+	* Faraday cages - block eletromagnetic fields to protect sensitive electronic equipment
 	* Locks
 		* Key management system (where the keys are stored? who is in possession of those keys?...)